Interacting topological quantum chemistry of Mott atomic limits: Mott atomic limits

 \subsection{\textit{n}-MALs}

 {sec:n-MALs}

-As the overarching motivation of this work is to develop a framework useful for making predictions about real crystalline materials, we focus on the case of TRS systems of itinerant electrons with spin-orbit coupling.
-We consider systems at zero temperature, gapped and with a unique ground state.
-This class of systems has proven to be a promising domain for studying topological phenomena, and allows for a detailed characterization by first principles calculations.
+As the overarching motivation of this paper is to develop a framework useful for making predictions about real crystalline materials, we focus on the case of TRS systems of itinerant electrons with spin-orbit coupling.
+We consider systems at zero temperature, gapped, short-range entangled and with a unique ground state.
+This class of systems, encompassed by the SPT phases, has proven to be a promising domain for studying topological phenomena, and allows for a detailed characterization by first principles calculations.
 We will not consider any sublattice or chiral symmetry, as these are generically absent in real crystals.

-With these constraints, we single out a class of interacting many-body states that our formalism is able to capture and classify.
-These states are the natural extension of the concept of ALs: while ALs are adiabatically connected to product states of exponentially localized single-particle states distributed on the lattice, we now consider product states of interacting clusters of $n$ electrons placed on the crystal.
+With these constraints, we single out a class of interacting many-body states that our formalism is able to capture and classify, and that we consider as reference states of the SPT type.
+These states are the natural extension of the concept of ALs: while ALs are product states of exponentially localized single-particle states distributed on the lattice, $n$-MALs are product states of interacting clusters of $n$-electrons placed on the crystal.

 To set the notation, we consider a lattice with space group $G$ with exponentially localized Wannier orbitals placed at some Wyckoff positions of the lattice.
 We denote by $\vec{x}_{a}$ the positions of the sites in the orbit of a Wyckoff position of multiplicity $m$, where $a=1, \dots, m$.
 The set of Wannier orbitals placed on the site at $\vec{x}_{a}$ must transform under a representation $\rho$ of its site-symmetry group $G_{\vec{x}_{a}}$.